uwaiseibna2/GAP/README.md

 # GAP Input
 GAP takes in two required input files and an optional third input file.

-**Input 1**: Tab-delimited text file with _n_ rows and two columns, where _n_ is the number of species.
+**Input 1**: Tab-delimited file with _n_ rows and two columns, where _n_ is the number of species.
 The first column should contain the species name, and the second column should refer to the phenotype status in that species, with 0 indicating absence, 1 indicating presence, and NA indicating unknown.

 **Input 2**: FASTA file containing multiple sequence alignments for the _n_ species at _g_ genomic regions.
 Each header should include the species name followed by a space and an identifier for the genomic region (e.g., gene ID, gene name, genomic coordinates).
 Each region must contain sequences for all _n_ species.
 If the region is entirely absent in a species, then a sequence of gaps "-" can be used for that species.

-**Input 3 (optional)**: A text file containing the phylogenetic tree of the n species in Newick format.
-No distances should be included, and the species name should match the first input file.
+**Input 3 (optional)**: A file containing the phylogenetic tree of the _n_ species in Newick format.
+No distances should be included, and the species names should match those in the first input file.